An efficient second-order cone programming approach for dynamic optimal transport on staggered grid discretization: Introduction

 The remaining parts of this paper are organized as follows.
-In \Cref{sec:pre}, we present the notation preliminaries, including a brief overview of the DOT problem.
-In \Cref{sec:socp}, we discretize the DOT problem on staggered grids and reformulate it as a linear SOCP in which the coupled variables in the discretized problem are properly separated to a more tractable formulation.
-Moreover, we show that the solution set to the KKT system of the reformulated SOCP is nonempty, and the primal and dual solutions of the discretized DOT problem can be recovered from this KKT system.
-In \Cref{sec:alg}, we introduce an inexact proximal ALM for solving the reformulated SOCP in which each step can be solved in extremely low computational complexity.
-In \Cref{sec:numerical}, we discuss computational details and conduct extensive numerical experiments to illustrate the efficiency and robustness of the proposed approach compared to existing algorithms and the available software packages.
+In \Cref{sec:pre}, we present the notation and preliminaries, including a brief overview of the DOT problem and its discretization on staggered grids.
+In \Cref{sec:socp}, we reformulate the discretized DOT problem as a linear SOCP in which the coupled variables are properly separated into a more tractable formulation.
+Moreover, we show that such a reformulation is equivalent to the original discretized DOT problem without requiring any additional assumptions.
+In \Cref{sec:alg}, we introduce an inexact proximal ALM for solving the reformulated SOCP, where each step can be solved with extremely low computational complexity.
+In \Cref{sec:numerical}, we discuss computational details and conduct numerical experiments to illustrate the efficiency and robustness of the proposed approach.
 We conclude this paper in \Cref{sec:conclu}.